Mateis/mateis.github.io/whatdoyouwant/index.md

 2. Some people like to explore.
 Others want to get results with certainty.
 3. Some people see benefit of read.
 Others seek other forms of instant gratification.

+Not many people like to invest the time to read and understand.
+Most seek more direct and instant wins. (no normative judgement what is more effective; just describing observations)

-It is trade offs.
+It is [trade offs](http://personalmba.com/tradeoffs).
 Between alternatives.
 Limited resources of time, attention and money.
 People spend on the alternative that they believe/expect gives them results.

 What people like, is possible dependent on what they *believe / expection / system of rules from a to b / structure from [antecedent to concequence](http://www.dementiamanagementstrategy.com/Pages/ABC_of_behaviour_management.aspx)* is of its usefulness, or potential for the gratification, of deeper level of needs.

-Not many people like to invest the time to read and understand.
-Most seek more direct and instant wins. (no normative judgement what is more effective; just describing observations)